Wood Door Construction

-Most of these attributes are based on the fact that the more wood is cut and glued the stronger it becomes and gluing woods together with mixed/opposing grain patterns make them stronger and less likely to bend and warp.
+Most of these attributes are based on the fact that the more wood is cut and glued, the stronger it becomes.
+Gluing woods together with mixed/opposing grain patterns make them stronger and less likely to bend and warp.

 Some Key Features Include

 Engineered side stiles.
 Still solid wood construction.
 No thin veneer over particleboard where you have to be concerned about scratches, knicks and sand throughs.
 Due to the engineered construction technique our side stiles are less likely to bow or twist.
 Note: Actual dimensions will vary due to machining and sanding process.